Evidence for Multiple Types of Post-Starburst Galaxies: Properties of PSB galaxy types

 \section{Properties of PSB galaxy types}

-\subsection{Spectral Energy Distributions}
+\subsection{Spectral energy distributions}

 Table \ref{tab:group_properties_meusinger} provides an overview of selected spectral properties of the three proposed types of PSB galaxies.
 Generally, Group 1 emits both H$\alpha$ and [OII], whereas Group 2 emits some [OII], but absorbs H$\alpha$.
 Group 3 absorbs both H$\alpha$ and [OII].
+All groups have strong H$\delta$ absorption.

 Fig. \ref{fig:stacked_spectra} shows that Group 1 also emits [OIII] and [NII].
 This is indicative of ongoing star formation or AGN activity (possibly initiated by merging) \citep{Baldwin_1981,Kewley_2013}.
-Given its strong emission lines, Group 1 could contain AGNs, but following \citet{Kauffmann_2003_agn}, many of the galaxies are not classified as AGN.
+Given its strong emission lines, Group 1 might contain AGNs, but following \citet{Kauffmann_2003_agn}, many of the galaxies are not classified as AGN.
 Furthermore, Fig. \ref{fig:bpt_diagram} shows that the groups are not separated in a BPT diagram, indicating that AGN activity does not cause this grouping of PSB galaxies.

-The galaxy spectra primarily differ in their spectral lines, but the flux ratios in Fig. \ref{fig:stacked_spectra} show that Group 1 has greater continuum emission in both ends of the visible spectrum.
-This indicates that Group 1 is dustier than Groups 2 and 3.
-Conversely, Groups 2 and 3 have gradually weaker emission lines (some of which are replaced by absorption lines) and similar continua, presumably because their O and B stars have died and the dust has been consumed.
-Extinction measurements are, however, consistent with all three groups being identical.
-This is somewhat contradictory, but could be explained if Group 2 and/or 3 were slightly redder.
+The galaxy spectra shown in the upper panel of Fig. \ref{fig:stacked_spectra} differ primarily in the lines, but the flux ratios (bottom panel) show that Group 1 has greater continuum emission at either end of the visible spectrum.
+Extinction measurements are consistent with all three groups being identical, however, implying that the enhanced continuum emission toward UV wavelengths has to be explained by something other than dust.
+For example, Group 1 might contain some massive O and B stars that have not yet died, as also indicated by its H$\alpha$ and [OII] emission.
+The grouping does not separate AGNs (Fig. \ref{fig:bpt_diagram}), so AGN activity does probably not cause the enhanced continuum emission.
+Group 3 has greater continuum emission than Group 2 at lower wavelengths.

-\subsection{Morphologies and Merger Histories}
+\subsection{Morphologies and merger histories}

-The merger histories of PSB galaxies give insight into the mechanisms producing them, including whether the PSB phase is externally or internally triggered.
-Although the process of merging disturbs the morphology of the involved galaxies, it is, however, challenging to constrain the merger history of a galaxy.
-Usually, this is done either by visual inspection or by determining quantitative morphological parameters that are suggestive of past or ongoing mergers \citep{Pawlik_2015,Lotz_2008}.
+The merger histories of PSB galaxies give insight into the mechanisms that produce them, including whether the PSB phase is externally or internally triggered.
+Although the process of merging disturbs the morphology of the involved galaxies, it is challenging to constrain the merger history of a galaxy.
+This is commonly done either by visual inspection or by determining quantitative morphological parameters that are suggestive of past or ongoing mergers \citep{Pawlik_2015,Lotz_2008}.